 Hurricane Irma made a direct hit on the Florida Keys in September 2017, which understandably has dramatically reshaped the landscape and tourism to the Keys since.
 Key West mostly escaped without major damage, but the Middle Keys were especially hard hit.
 Many of the homes and resorts there were completely destroyed.

-Conch Train (Key West): It’s touristy and expensive, but it’s worth it.
-The Conch train is a vehicle that takes you to various sites all around Key West, from the Hemingway Museum to the Southernmost Point.
+It’s touristy and expensive, but it’s worth it.
+The Conch train is a vehicle that takes you to various sites all around Key West, from the Ernest Hemingway Museum to the Southernmost Point of the United States.
 Guides share a bit of history and humor as you see the city’s most famous stops.
 You can ride it multiple times and hop on and off so you may be able to use it as both transportation and as an attraction.

-For even more in-depth recommendations of what to do (especially with kids) in the Florida Keys and especially Key West, check out these guides from some fellow family travel bloggers I personally know and trust:
+For even more in-depth recommendations of what to do (especially with kids) in the Florida Keys and all over the state of Florida, check out these guides from some fellow travel bloggers I personally know and trust:

 - 26 Things to Do in Key West from Crazy Family Adventure